- 1 The Textile Belt and Gastonia

 her life Pearl may have worked in one of them, I do not know.
 She was twenty-three years old when she married and moved to Gastonia.

-The 1918-19 Gastonia city directory lists no Rudisills (by any spelling) at all.
-The 1921-22 volume (the next one available) includes Pierce’s father John and brother Furman, living at 102 N. Chestnut Street.
-John was working at Avon Cotton Mill and Furman was a chauffeur.
-Pierce himself was not listed.
+The 1918-19 Gastonia city directory lists no Rudisills (by any spelling) at all, and although a few members of the extended Rudisill family appear in the 1921-22 volume (the next one available), Pierce himself was not listed.

 The 1920 census is more helpful.
 It shows Pierce and Pearl [Rudisele] renting a house at 616 East Franklin Avenue in Gastonia’s 7th ward mill district.
 Pierce was working at a

 But cross-referencing census sheets with city directories can carry us only so far.
-A hole (1914-1919) remains in the Pierce and Pearl record.
 For some details about part of this period, we turn to two other sources: a fragmentary baby book Pearl kept for her daughter, and two interviews I did with the daughter (my mother) nearly seventy years later.

 Accounting for the Gap Years: An “Informally” Adopted Daughter